mskf3000/Tutorials-and-Cheat-Sheets/Apache - AWStats Installation.md

 ### Configuring Apache for AWStats.

-Now let’s create our own `awstats.conf` like this:
+Ubuntu 12.04: Now let’s create our own `awstats.conf` like this:

 	sudo nano /etc/apache2/conf.d/awstats.conf

+Ubuntu 14.04: Now let’s create our own `awstats.conf` like this:

+    sudo nano /etc/apache2/conf-available/awstats.conf

+    sudo a2enconf awstats

 Here is an example of a basic, non-secure Apache config for AWStats: